 Be Clear and Open

 Job-related stress is often a result of a lack of direction.
 If you’re just beginning a new locum tenens assignment, make sure you understand what’s expected of you from your immediate team, leadership, as well as the facility as a whole.
 That means understanding expectations for your job performance in any setting—emergency or routine.
-When situations get tense, it’s healthy to discuss the experience, talking through, and reviewing the medicine, actions, and outcomes of tough cases to look for valuable feedback and work better as a team.
+When situations get tense, it’s healthy to discuss the experience, talk through, and review the medicine, actions, and outcomes of tough cases to look for valuable feedback and work better as a team.

 The best approach to avoid workplace conflict, performance issues, and other job-related stress is to establish open lines of communication from the start and commit to keeping them open throughout your assignment.